 The public offering price of the IPO Shares will be substantially higher than the pro forma net tangible book value per share of our Common Stock.
-Therefore, if you purchase IPO Shares pursuant to the IPO Prospectus, you will pay a price per share that substantially exceeds our pro forma net tangible book value per share.
+Therefore, if you purchase IPO Shares pursuant to the IPO Prospectus, you will pay a price per IPO Share that substantially exceeds our pro forma net tangible book value per share of Common Stock after the offering of IPO Shares.
 To the extent outstanding warrants, options or other convertible securities may be exercised or converted, you will incur further dilution.
-Based on the assumed public offering price of \$5.00 per IPO Share, which is the midpoint of the price range set forth on the cover page of the IPO Prospectus, you will experience immediate dilution of \$4.22 per share, representing the difference between the assumed public offering price per IPO Share and our pro forma as adjusted net tangible book value per share of \$0.78.
+Based on the assumed public offering price of \$6.00 per IPO Share, which is the midpoint of the price range set forth on the cover page of the IPO Prospectus, you will experience immediate dilution of \$5.59 per share, representing the difference between the assumed public offering price per IPO Share and our pro forma as adjusted net tangible book value per share of \$0.41.
 See "Dilution."

-The Series B Preferred Stock, if issued upon close of the IPO, and the Series C Preferred Stock to be issued upon the close of the IPO, will have a liquidation preference over our Common Stock.
+The Series C Preferred Stock to be issued upon the close of the IPO, will have a liquidation preference over our Common Stock.

-The Series B Preferred Stock, if issued upon close of the IPO, and the Series C Preferred Stock to be issued upon close of the IPO, will rank pari passu with one another and have a liquidation preference that gets paid prior to any payment on our Common Stock.
-As a result, if we were to liquidate, dissolve or wind-up, each holder of our Series B Preferred Stock, if issued, and each holder of our Series C Preferred Stock, would have the right to receive payment out of our assets available for distribution, before any amount is paid to the holders of our Common Stock, in an amount in cash equal to the aggregate liquidation value of all of the shares of preferred stock held by such holder (plus, in the case of Series B Preferred Stock, any accrued but unpaid dividends, including guaranteed dividends).
-Although holders of the Series C Preferred Stock will not be entitled to dividends of the Series B Preferred Stock will be entitled to cumulative, accruing dividends at the rate of ten percent (10%) per annum.
-Such dividends will be guaranteed for the first year after issuance, and will be payable upon redemption of the Series B Preferred Stock by the Company, or upon conversion of the Series B Preferred Stock by the holders.
-The payment of the liquidation preferences on either series of preferred stock could result in holders of our Common Stock not receiving any proceeds if we were to liquidate, dissolve or wind up, either voluntarily or involuntarily.
+The Series C Preferred Stock to be issued upon close of the IPO, will have a liquidation preference that gets paid prior to any payment on our Common Stock.
+As a result, if we were to liquidate, dissolve or wind-up, each holder of our Series C Preferred Stock would have the right to receive payment out of our assets available for distribution, before any amount is paid to the holders of our Common Stock, in an amount in cash equal to the aggregate liquidation value of all of the shares of preferred stock held by such holder.
+Holders of the Series C Preferred Stock will not be entitled to dividends.
+The payment of the liquidation preferences on the Series C Preferred Stock could result in holders of our Common Stock not receiving any proceeds if we were to liquidate, dissolve or wind up, either voluntarily or involuntarily.